 As the University continues to implement its response to COVID-19, Parent and Family Programs wants to be sure to keep you informed about important information, updates and resources.
-All updates and communication from the University can be found by visiting the University Coronavirus web page.
-We know that many students and families have questions, and the FAQs page is the best place to find the most current information.
+All updates and communication from the University can be found by visiting the University coronavirus web page.
+We know that many students and families have questions, and the FAQ page is the best place to find the most current information.

 Ways to support your student: